 Does Dehydration Affect Breastfeeding?

-Severe dehydration may reduce milk secretion.
+Severe dehydration may reduce milk production.
 However, this may not be a significant marker of dehydration while breastfeeding as other significant symptoms might surface even before the fall in milk supply.
 Usually, mothers seek medical care due to other symptoms and signs of dehydration before the reduction in the amount of breast milk.

 Signs And Symptoms Of Dehydration When Breastfeeding